Oligomorphic groups, categories of partial bijections, and ultrahomogeneous cubic spaces over finite fields: Multiplications of double cosets and trains of 'large' groups

-A {\it $*$-representation $(Q,\kappa)$ of a category} $\cK$ is a functor from $\cK $ to the category of Hilbert spaces and bounded operators.
-Namely, for each $V\in\Ob(\cK)$ we assign a Hilbert space $Q(V)$ and for each $\frp\in \Mor(V,W)$ we assign an operator
+A {\it $*$-representation $(Q,\kappa)$ of a category} $\cK$ is a functor from $\cK $ to the category of separable Hilbert spaces and bounded linear operators.
+Namely, for each $V\in\Ob(\cK)$ we assign a Hilbert space $Q(V)$ and for each $\frp\in \Mor(V,W)$ we assign a bounded operator

 such that for any $V$, $W$, $Y\in\Ob(\cK)$ and for any $\frp\in\Mor(V,W)$, $\frq\in \Mor(W,Y)$ we have